 Disease, pests, and problems

-leaf spots and root rots in too wet soils
+Leaf spots and root rots occur in too wet soils.

 Native geographic location and habitat